syncfusion-content/blazor-docs/blazor/datagrid/row-drag-and-drop.md

 * Single row is able to drag and drop in same grid without enable the row selection.
 * Row drag and drop feature is not having built in support with sorting, filtering, hierarchy grid and row template features of grid.
 * Grouping via row drag-and-drop feature lacks support for lazyload grouping.
 * Drag and drop within the same group key is not supported.
-* Multiple group row selections drag and drop is not supported.
+DataGrid does not support the drag-and-drop functionality for multiple rows originating from different grouped collections.